Bold Face Park

 Text-to-speech Audio

 Before it was a park, the eight acres of land on the western side of River Road was a municipal dump.
-In 1918 a local businessman and City Councilman by the name of Alex Patterson lobbied for the dump to be transformed into a public park.
-The park would go on to host a range of leisure activities, many of which were derived from the public pool and baseball fields which stood along Bold Face Creek.
+In 1918 a local businessman and City Councilman Alex Patterson lobbied for the dump to be transformed into a public park.
+The park would go on to host a range of leisure activities, along with a public pool and baseball fields which stood along Bold Face Creek.
 On the western edge of the park, a large stone structure remains as the only remnant of the public pool that once drew local children to the park during the summer months.
 The limestone shelter once held bathrooms and changing rooms for the two pools, which have been filled in and covered with grass.

-Among the patrons of Bold Face Park was Cincinnati Reds legend Pete Rose.
-Rose would spend childhood summers in the home of his grandmother Eva, whose home adjacent to Bold Face Park provided young Pete Rose with nearly unlimited access to the ballfields.
-When talking to local Sedamsville residents who grew up in this era, stories of Pete Rose are abundant.
+Among the patrons of Bold Face Park was Cincinnati Reds legend Pete Rose who spent summers at the home of his grandmother Eva who lived next to the park.
+The stories of a young Pete Rose playing baseball at this park can be heard by local Sedamsville residents who grew up in this era.

-Yet, even with the range of activities and famous faces that graced that the park over the years, arguably the most interesting part of the park was the name itself.
-In Cincinnati: A Guide to the Queen City and Its Neighbors, 1943 a compilation of essays written by the Writers’ Program of the Work Projects Administration describes the origin story of Bold Face Park.
+The park's name has an interesting origin.
+In Cincinnati: A Guide to the Queen City and Its Neighbors, 1943 a compilation of essays written by the Writers’ Program of the Work Projects Administration, authors describe the origin story of Bold Face Park.
 The writers describe that the park was likely named, in part, for the rocky bluff that stands along the western edge of the park.
 Yet, they also suggest that the park was named for the Miami Chief Boldface, who came in contact with Jacob Wetzel, a woodsman who called Sedamsville home.
 According to legend, the encounter between Boldface and Wetzel took place on October 10, 1790.
 While hunting turkeys near Lick Run, was attacked by a Native American.
-After fighting, and killing, the Native Warrior, Wetzel heard the rumblings of a band of Natives who came looking for their fallen comrade.
-In an effort to avoid certain death, Wetzel made his escape in a dug out canoe that he came across in the inlet of Yeatman’s Cove on the Ohio River.
-As he paddled to safety, Wetzel heard cries of anguish from the band of Natives, who had certainly discovered their fallen leader: Chief Boldface
+After fighting and killing the Native warrior, Wetzel heard the rumblings of a band of Natives who came looking for their fallen comrade.
+To avoid certain death, Wetzel made his escape in a dug-out canoe that he came across in the inlet of Yeatman’s Cove on the Ohio River.
+As he paddled to safety, Wetzel heard cries of anguish from the band of Natives, who had certainly discovered their fallen leader: Chief Boldface.

 Sources